viaacode/sip-specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- A `/representation_*` directory MUST contain exactly one `mets.xml` file.
+- A `/representation_*` directory MUST contain exactly one `METS.xml` file.
 - A `/representation_*` directory MUST contain exactly one `/metadata` directory.
 - A `/representation_*` directory MUST contain exactly one `/data` directory.
 - A `/representation_*` directory MAY contain exactly one `/documentation` directory.
 - A `/representation_*` directory MAY contain exactly one `/schemas` directory.

-## mets.xml (file)
+## METS.xml (file)

-The `mets.xml` file at the representation level (also known as the representation mets) generally follows the same structure and requirements as the package mets discussed in the section [package mets.xml](./5_structure_package.html#metsxml-file).
+The `METS.xml` file at the representation level (also known as the representation mets) generally follows the same structure and requirements as the package mets discussed in the section [package METS.xml](./5_structure_package.html#metsxml-file).

 ### Elements and internal references

-Since the `dmdSec`, `amdSec`, `fileSec` sections follow the same requirements, where possible, as the package `mets.xml` file,  only lists (additional) requirements regarding the `mets`, `metsHdr` and `structMap` sections are covered in a dedicated subsection in the remainder of this section.
+Since the `dmdSec`, `amdSec`, `fileSec` sections follow the same requirements, where possible, as the package `METS.xml` file,  only lists (additional) requirements regarding the `mets`, `metsHdr` and `structMap` sections are covered in a dedicated subsection in the remainder of this section.

 Some of these elements, or their child elements, are identified with an identifier, contained in the `@ID` attribute (see the requirements in the sections below).
 These identifiers must be unique within the SIP.